 Monitoring harmonics is very important in the order tracking analysis.
 An example was made with a blue toy in the picture below (accelerometer was attached to the machine).
 We run the machine to 3000 RPMs and measure vibrations in the process.

-We select the first peak at 21.97 Hz.
+We set the First harmonic position at 21.97 Hz.

-If we select the Number of harmonics as 3, we will see lines at 21.77 Hz, 43.54 Hz (2 x 21.77 Hz), and at 65.31 Hz (3 x 21.77 Hz).
+If we set the Harmonic count to 3, we will see lines at 21.77 Hz, 43.54 Hz (2 x 21.77 Hz), and at 65.31 Hz (3 x 21.77 Hz).
 And the theoretical harmonics also nicely match our measurement results - the first three harmonics are nicely seen.